Liver Disease Information

 Nonalcoholic steatohepatitis (NASH) is a severe form of nonalcoholic fatty liver disease that causes the liver to swell and become damaged.

-Primary biliary cirrhosis (PBC) is a long-term liver disease that slowly destroys bile ducts in the liver.
+Primary Biliary Cholangitis (PBC) is a long-term liver disease that slowly destroys bile ducts in the liver.

 Primary sclerosing cholangitis (PSC) is a long-term liver disease that slowly damages the bile ducts in the liver.